Protests Erupt for Third Consecutive Day in Hong Kong

 The latest demonstrations come in the wake of the most violent unrest Hong Kong has seen in over 50 years.
 Protesters rampaged across the city on both Oct.
 1—China’s national day—and again on Oct.
 4, when the government invoked the colonial-era Emergency Regulations Ordinance to ban the wearing of masks at public gatherings.

-Protesters clashed with police and smashed the shopfronts of retailers with mainland Chinese connections.
+Protesters clashed with police and smashed shopfronts.
 A teenage protester miraculously survived after being shot by police at close range.
-An undercover police officer who drew his weapon to fire a warning shot but instead hit and wounded another teenage boy was attacked by an enraged mob and narrowly escaped with his life after being momentarily set alight with a petrol bomb.
-Scores of others were injured and hundreds of arrests were made.
+An undercover police officer, who drew his weapon to fire a warning shot but instead hit and wounded another teenage boy, was attacked by an enraged mob and narrowly escaped with his life after being momentarily set alight with a petrol bomb.
+Scores of other people were injured and hundreds of arrests were made.

 The city’s train network came in for particularly savage assault, with protesters ransacking stations, starting fires, and attacking trains.
 Extensive damage meant that the entire system was suspended yesterday and only partial services resumed today.

 Hong Kong appeared shell-shocked for much of Saturday, with banks, shops, malls, and government facilities shut, runs reported on ATMs, and panic buying breaking out at the few supermarkets that remained open.
-Protests resumed in the evening at multiple locations.
+Disturbances resumed in the evening at multiple locations as protesters continued to vent their anger at the mask ban.

+“Why can police wear a mask?
+They say it’s to protect themselves.
+Why can’t we protect ourselves?
+We just want to fight for our rights.
+But they are trying to take even this right away,” Winta, a 17-year-old protester, told TIME.

 Meanwhile, the United Nations High Commissioner for Human Rights, Michelle Bachelet, said Saturday that the extent of violence during Hong Kong’s four months of anti-government unrest warranted an independent probe.
 She called on Hong Kong authorities to launch an “effective, prompt, independent and impartial investigation” into the handling of the protests, which to date have led to more than 1,100 injuries.